mattdeluco/node-assetmanager/README.md

 * webroot - strip the webroot folder name from the file path
 * fileArrayFormat - when true assumes asset object is in file array format
-* callback - custom callback to handle file pattern expansion ** has one parameter that is set to the file type value in the assets config
+* callback - custom callback to handle file pattern expansion
+  * has one parameter that is set to the file type value in the assets config
+  * if fileArrayFormat is true it will take precendence over callback

 ```
 'use strict';